Josh Rosen*, QB, UCLA

 Baker Mayfield, QB, Oklahoma

-Height: 6-2.
-Weight: 214.
+Height: 6-0.
+Weight: 216.
 Projected 40 Time: 4.71.
 Projected Round (2018): 1-2.
-1/22/18: Mayfield completed 71 percent of his passes in 2017 for 4,627 yards with 43 touchdowns and six interceptions.
-He also had five rushing touchdowns.
+2/10/18: Mayfield had a solid week of practice at the Senior Bowl.
+In 2017, he completed 71 percent of his passes in 2017 for 4,627 yards with 43 touchdowns and six interceptions, plus rushed for five touchdowns.
 Mayfield led Oklahoma to an impressive road win at Ohio State, lost a shootout at home to Iowa State, and led the Sooners to an epic win over Oklahoma State, in which Mayfield threw for 598 yards on the Cowboys.
-Mayfield accepted an invitation to play at the Senior Bowl, which was a smart move as he is very likely to help himself by participating in Mobile.

 There is a lot to like about Mayfield's play for the NFL.
 He is a gritty gunslinger quarterback who has an "it factor" to his game.
 Mayfield doesn't have a strong arm, but it is good enough to make the throws required in the NFL.
 One of Mayfield's most impressive strengths as a passer is being able to locate the ball well and throw receivers open.
 He is very good with his timing and trajectory on passes to hit receivers on the run and set them up for lots of yards after the catch.
 Mayfield is very skilled to loft in touch passes downfield and throws a very catchable ball.
 He can be an accurate passer with superb ball placement.